Crown Fountain: Construction and engineering

+Glass blocks

 After several dozen glass manufacturing firms were interviewed, L. E. Smith Glass Company emerged as the company to produce 22,500 glass blocks near the upper limit of the size of press glass formed from hand-poured molten glass and cast iron molds.
 The process used sand and soda ash heated to a temperature of 2600 F and "gathered" with a large clay ball resembling a honey dipper.
 Rather than use a standard plunger to ensure the glass that sagged off the rod spread to the corners of the mold, they relied on gravity.
 The full mold was annealed (reheated in an oven to 1100 F) and cooled.
 Over the course of four months of production, about 350 blocks were produced per day.

 The glass was custom-made at a factory in Mount Pleasant, Pennsylvania, and shipped to the structural glass panel manufacturer in Melbourne, Florida.
 The panels were then shipped by truck to Chicago.
 The glass is white glass, rather than the usual green glass that results from iron impurities.
 This has the tradeoff of increased image clarity, but greater dirt visibility.
 Each block is 5 by 10 by 2 in with glass thin enough to avoid image distortion.
 On each block, one of the six faces is polished, and the other five surfaces are textured.

 The structure for the blocks was a challenge.
 At first, the design team had considered switching to plastic blocks, until the team found Circle Redmont Inc., a prefabricated glass panel company in Melbourne, Florida which specializes in structural glass panel systems.
 Circle Redmont came up with the plan of turning grates on their sides to be used as building elements.
 The individual grids are 5 ft tall and either 16 ft or 23 ft wide with cell capacity of an average of 250 blocks.
 Each tower is composed of 44 grids stacked and welded.
 The combination of the refraction of the glass and the thinness of the metal make the grid virtually invisible.

+Krueck + Sexton designed a special stainless steel T-frame both to bear the load of the walls, which are 50 ft high, and to withstand lateral wind forces.
+The frame holds all the glass blocks and transfers the load to the base in a zigzag pattern.
+Rods measuring 0.5 in in diameter anchor to the structure and project into the frame for lateral stability, while triangular corner brackets add support.